 - Divide the oat mixture between the glass jars.

-- Add the diced apple on top.
+- Add the cooked apple on top.

 - Cover and refrigerate overnight (at least 4 hours).